Red Sox, Rays washed out in series opener; twinbill June 8

-BOSTON — The Red Sox will have to wait a day for a chance to catch up on the AL East-leading Tampa Bay Rays.
+BOSTON — The Red Sox had to wait a day for a chance to catch up on the AL East-leading Tampa Bay Rays.

 The series opener Friday was postponed because of rain and rescheduled as part of a day-night doubleheader on June 8.